Skip to content

 9. Sustainability report published within last two years?

-The company has published its Sustainability Report 2022.
+The company has published its latest sustainability report 2023.

 • Y